-METALLICA recently welcomed Rob Dietrich as the new master distiller of the band's recently launched brand of whiskey.
+METALLICA recently welcomed Rob Dietrich as the new master distiller of the band's brand of whiskey.
 A veteran in the spirits and music industry, Rob will oversee the sourcing, blending, and cask finishing of barrels for each batch of Blackened American Whiskey.

 Dietrich joins the Blackened team following the tragic passing of his predecessor Dave Pickerell.
 Pickerell died suddenly last November in San Francisco where he was scheduled to take part in the annual WhiskyFest event.

 A new two-and-half-minute video in which the members of METALLICA look back fondly on their working relationship with Pickerell and welcome Dietrich can be seen below.

 Says METALLICA in a statement: "Rob initially learned the art and science of distilling from expert distiller, Jess Graber.
 He earned his distilling stripes throughout more than 12 years in the industry and whiskey lovers took notice of his limited-release, cask finish expressions such as Snowflake, Sherry Cask, and more.
 In addition to an extensive distilling background, Rob spent a decade in the music business honing his passion with Bill Graham Presents, as a freelance agent for a variety of venues like Colorado's Red Rocks Amphitheatre and The Fillmore in San Francisco, as well as managing tours and festivals.
 He is a veteran of the U.S. Army's 10th Mountain Division and served from 1992 to 1995.
 His two combat tours in Somalia and relief operations in Haiti helped shape his life-affirming philosophy.